A game is everything when it comes to keeping your dog happy, and this is the essential part!

 Playing to dogs represent those special moments of time when they forget everything as they physically and mentally engage with people, other dogs, objects, and toys.
 However, speaking about the phenomenon of play between dogs and humans, this has an amusing intellectual history.
-Another true fact is that dogs love playing same as people do!
-As dogs are into the game, they take a break from everything, totally enjoying their physical movements and interactions with others while releasing their needless energy and feeding their natural instinct to play.
+Another fact is that dogs love playing same as people do!
+As dogs are into the game, they take a break from everything, totally enjoying their physical movements and interactions with others while releasing their needless energy and feeding their instinct to play.

-As dogs love playing, it is wonderful the way dogs can actually pretend being aggressive, panicky, and uninviting at times, just to become perfect players of their part in the game.
+As dogs love playing, it is wonderful the way dogs can pretend being aggressive, panicky, and uninviting at times, just to become perfect players of their part in the game.
 Nevertheless, everyone wants to know how dog at play functions and what are the essential things we need to know about dog play and where is the limit of it?
 Following we will introduce with some basics of dog play you need to understand it.

 Why Dogs Play

 “Play” is the word used for any action that it does not serve to any clear objective or no clear role or as a purposeless action.
-So, even that different theories on why dogs play were offered, there is yet no specific reason confirmed on why dogs get delighted doing this repetitive type of activity called play.
+So, even that different theories on why dogs play were offered, there is yet no specific reason confirmed on why dogs get delighted doing this repetitive type of activity called the play.

 Types of Dog Play

-To understand when a dog is ready to play reading his body language is essential, as through it dog provides you all the needed indications through special body gestures.
+To understand when a dog is ready to play reading his body language is essential, as through it dog provides you with all the needed indications through special body gestures.
 The “play bow” is a common posture used by dogs to show their readiness to play.
-Typically, when a dog is in play mode or “play bow”, he goes down on his elbows with his tail elevated and shaking, while keeping his backend high, ears raised and mouth open.
-Barking can also take place when the dog wants to invite another one in the game, while withdrawing or approaching the one he is playing, accompanied with a lot of jumping and moving down.
+Typically, when a dog is in play mode or “play bow,” he goes down on his elbows with his tail elevated and shaking, while keeping his backend high, ears raised and mouth open.
+Barking can also take place when the dog wants to invite another one in the game, while withdrawing or approaching the one he is playing, accompanied by a lot of jumping and moving down.

 Social Play or “Play Fighting”